-Rufus McCain (??-1940) – Sentenced to Alcatraz, McCain attempted to escape with with Henri Young and Arthur Barker in January, 1939.
+Rufus McCain (??-1940) – Sentenced to Alcatraz, McCain attempted to escape with Henri Young and Arthur Barker in January 1939.
 He was recaptured only to be killed by Henri Young on December 3, 1940.

 Ben Golden McCollum (1909-1963) – Nicknamed the “Sheik of Boynton,” McCollum was an outlaw in Oklahoma during the 1920s.

-Vernon C. Miller (1896-1933) – Involved in the Kansas City Massacre, an attempt to free outlaw Frank “Jelly” Nash from authorities, Miller was a known freelance Prohibition gunman, bootlegger, bank robber and former South Dakota sheriff.
+Vernon C. Miller (1896-1933) – Involved in the Kansas City Massacre, an attempt to free outlaw Frank “Jelly” Nash from authorities, Miller was a known freelance Prohibition gunman, bootlegger, bank robber, and former South Dakota sheriff.
 Shortly after the massacre, he was found dead in a ditch on the outskirts of Detroit, Michigan.
-See Article HERE.

 Irving Milberg – A member of the Purple Gang, Millberg was sentenced to life in prison in 1931 for murder.

-Joseph P. Moran (1905-1934) – A physician known for treating to Depression era gangsters and a peripheral member of the Barker-Karpis Gang.
-He was most likely last doctor to see or treat the mortally wounded John Dillinger.
+Joseph P. Moran (1905-1934) – A physician known for treating Depression-era gangsters and a peripheral member of the Barker-Karpis Gang.
+He was most likely the last doctor to see or treat the mortally wounded John Dillinger.
 He was thought to have been murdered by Alvis Karpis and Fred Barker.
-See Article HERE.